CADKEY or Catia?

 In 1988 I came back home to the Seattle area and established TECH-NET.
 We were a CADKEY Dealer.
 This was also the beginning of wide use of the PC.
 We were selling hardware and software like crazy.
 Networking was not included with the software so we had quite an operation going.

 Being well experienced with the interoperability between CADKEY and Catia 3 at Boeing I started selling CADKEY to every Boeing supplier.
 CADKEY was the only effective PC based 3D CAD system on the market.
 I was not the Boeing CADKEY dealer.
 If I was things might have been different.

-To make this move stranger all Boeing employees had a PC.
+To make this move stranger, all Boeing employees had a PC.
 All communications were now on the PC.
-Why in the world would they add the complication of a Unix system?
+Why in the world would they add the complexity of a Unix system?

 All the CADKEY PCs were on the same network providing and receiving the

 same information.
 By 1988 CADKEY had an integrated documentation module